-In compliance with the engagement entrusted to us by your annual general meeting, we have audited the accompanying consolidated financial statements of ABC arbitrage for the year ended 31/12/2018.
+In compliance with the engagement entrusted to us by your annual general meeting, we have audited the accompanying consolidated financial statements of ABC arbitrage for the year ended 31/12/2019.
+These financial statements were approved by the Board of directors on 19/03/2020 on the basis of the information available at that date in the evolving context of the Covid-19 health crisis.

-In our opinion, the consolidated financial statements give a true and fair view of the assets and liabilities and of the financial position of the Group as at 12/2018 and of the results of its operations for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the consolidated financial statements give a true and fair view of the assets and liabilities and of the financial position of the Group as at 31/12/2019 and of the results of its operations for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.